7. Publishing Events

 - Provide user feedback about publishing status

-- Handle errors gracefully with retry logic
+- Handle errors gracefully with try/catch or .catch()

 Best Practices